chef/chef-web-docs/chef_master/source/windows.rst

 * By downloading Chef Infra Client to the target node, and then running the Microsoft Installer Package (MSI) locally
 * By using an existing process already in place for managing Microsoft Windows machines, such as System Center

-To run Chef Infra Client at periodic intervals (so that it can check in with Chef Infra Server automatically), configure Chef Infra Client to run as a service or as a scheduled task.
-(The Chef Infra Client can be configured to run as a service during the setup process.)

 .. end_tag

 Setting up Windows Workstations